Are you Surfing the Wrong Board?

 The tools are out there to dial in your ideal board or boards - everyone should have a quiver!

-Combine this with some common sense, experience, as well as your shapers knowledge to help determine construction, etc and you will be well on your way to building the quiver of your dreams.
+Combine this with some common sense, experience, as well as your shapers knowledge and you'll be well on your way to building the quiver of your dreams.

 Share your thoughts and experiences about surfboard volume in the comments below!
 To keep up to date with The Surfers Corner

-latest articles, make sure you follow us on the Boardcave Australia Facebook Page
+latest articles and blog posts, make sure you follow us on the Boardcave Australia Facebook Page